ckeditor/ckeditor4/tests/plugins/font/manual/command/applystyle.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, font, enterkey, elementspath, notification, sourcearea

-General Note:
+## General Note:
 * Font and font size now use commands instead of direct operation on editor's content.
-* When font or fontSize command is executed then notification should be displayed in the editor and browser's console.
+* When font or fontSize command is executed then notification should be displayed below the editor in the red box and the browser's console.
 * Please repeat steps for both font and font size features

+## Test scenario:
 1. Select unstyled text and apply new font/fontSize.
 2. Try to apply this same font/fontSize again.
 3. Try to apply different font for already styled text.

-## Expected:
+### Expected:
 Command should be executed only once.
 Styling the same content with the same style should not trigger command.

-## Unexpected:
+### Unexpected:
 Command is not executed or is executed more than once.